joe7575/techage/README.md

     luarocks  --lua-version 5.1 install lsqlite3

-To enable this `unsafe` package, add 'techage' to the list of trusted mods in minetest.conf:
+To enable this `unsafe` package, add 'techage' to the list of trusted mods in `minetest.conf`:

     secure.trusted_mods = techage

+and add the following line to your `world.mt` or `minetest.conf`:

+    techage_use_sqlite = true

 For the installation of 'luarocks' (if not already available), see [luarocks](https://luarocks.org/)